nightguarder/DreamBlogger/README.md

 - [ ] User Login and JWT Auth
 - [ ] First Blog post
 - [ ] Users can log in, create new post and comment.
+- [ ] Quick search for a posted blog

 # Documentation